 Well it seems Tom Daxon has more than a clue in identifying the exact mix of ingredients which make up that fabulous luxury smell.

 Take his “Under Milk Wood” candle which is burning in front of me as I write.
 I like to think nice smells lubricate the creative process!
-Apparently a mix of Patchouli, Amber Sandalwood, Cedarwood, Gaiac Wood, Musks and Suede (yes you read correctly – there is suede in this fragrance) smells of “Luxury Hotel”.
-So if you want your house or garden to exude like a five star establishment, you need will find everything you need in the Tom Daxon Under Milk Wood candle.
+Apparently, a mix of Patchouli, Amber Sandalwood, Cedarwood, Gaiac Wood, Musks, and Suede (yes you read correctly – there is suede in this fragrance) smells of “Luxury Hotel”.
+So if you want your house or garden to exude like a 5-Star establishment, you need will find everything you need in the Tom Daxon Under Milk Wood candle.

 Tom Daxon, I genuinely dont know how you do it but I will be very sad when this candle burns out.

 About Tom Daxon

 Tom Daxon grew up in fragrant surroundings.
 From the products my mother, a chemist with over 30 years experience, would give me to try, to her perfumer’s fragrance lab in Grasse with its rows of fragrance oils hidden in green bottles, these early scented experiences gave me a deep-seated love of fragrance.

 At Tom Daxon, we simply want to make the best fragrances that we can.
 We do not consult focus groups or marketing plans – fragrances are developed according to my personal preferences and what I think people will enjoy wearing.
 Inspiration can come from anything but is often led by the ingredients; a flower, a wood.
 Cost and time are never considered which means that fragrance creation can take anywhere from months to years.